ahg95/Spider-game/README.md

 Pull in rope: RMB

-Connect rope to surface: Look at close surface and press E
+Connect rope to surface: E (while looking at close surface)